felixmc/Mango-REST/README.md

 While MongoRest provides CRUD REST functionality for MongoDB collections by default, this can be easily overwritten or expanded upon.

 ### Model
-Here is how to extend the default Model:
+Here is how to extend the default Model (models can only be extended and not overwritten):

 ```javascript
 module.exports = function(Model) {